lnis-uofu/FPGA_Secured_Bitstream/README.md

 </p>

 #### Scripts
-Included there is a [python script](https://github.com/lnis-uofu/FPGA_Secured_Bitstream/blob/v1/scripts/V1_encode.py) used to generate the bitstream with the encoding scheme and without used for pmu_top functional testing .
+Included there is a [python script](https://github.com/lnis-uofu/FPGA_Secured_Bitstream/blob/v1/scripts/V1_encode.py) used to generate the bitstream with the encoding scheme and without used for pmu_top functional testing.
 This python script can be used as a temlplate to generate similar encdoded bitstreams.
 Future versions of the PMU will include more user friendly versions of this bitstream encoding script.

 #### Testing
 Information about testing is [here](https://github.com/lnis-uofu/FPGA_Secured_Bitstream/blob/v1/testbench/README.md) in the testbench/README.md file.